madprops/slide/README.md

 ---

+PORT = The application port -> http://localhost:4242

+---

+### This for Auto mode

 MINUTES = Is the interval delay for pattern regeneration.

-PORT = The application port -> http://localhost:4242

 MAX_HISTORY = The amount of saved pattern history, used for context when generating the new one.

 ENABLE_AI_INTERVAL = Enable the periodic prompting to the AI to update the beat.

----
+Auto mode allows the user to set their own endpoint.

 The `PROMPT` variable holds the general prompt sent to the AI.